gogins/csound-extended-manual/README.md

 ## Introduction

+NOTE: I am no longer actively maintaining this repository.
+It should still be usable.

 This repository hosts, and serves, an online version of the **_Csound Reference Manual_** that embeds the csound-wasm build of Csound to play examples live in standard Web browsers.